-The Italian physician and educator, Maria Montessori, taught children that each activity in life had three important stages – the preparation stage, the activity itself, and the cleaning up process.
-What a good reminder for us all, so that we can plan for all three stages in our schedule.
-The beginning and the end of a task deserve their own time, if we are to do a good job, enjoy the activity, and be ready for what comes next.
+The Italian physician and educator, Maria Montessori, taught children that each activity in life had three important stages – the preparation stage, the activity itself, and the clean up process.
+What a good reminder for us all, so that we can make room for all three stages in our schedule.
+While the activity itself is the star of the show, the before and the after are important too.

-And the benefits stretch into the future, paving the way for us as we move forward, and helping us to get off on a good foot the next go round.
 Asian Efficiency , an innovative time management and productivity site, refers to this process as “clearing to neutral” — creating a clean slate for the next activity that will arise.
-If our pots are clean, for example, we may be more likely to cook a meal.
-If our studio is clean, we may be more likely to paint.
+If our pots are clean, we may be more likely to cook a meal.
 How we handle ourselves today can support or sabotage our efforts tomorrow.
-This one strategy can minimize procrastinating, enhance our satisfaction in the present and raise our overall functioning.
-Like any new habit, it can take some time to work it in, but even small nudges can bring about noticeable benefits.
+This one strategy can minimize procrastinating, enhance your satisfaction in the present and reduce your stress.
+If your life is feeling too unmanageable, this might be a good time to brush up on your stage three skills.